-OR drag & drop the sequences from the deck layout into the input fields.
+4. "Drag and Drop" the sequences from the Deck Layout into the input fields.

-f) Click [Next >] to continue.
+5. Click [Next >] to continue.

-The "Aspirate" and "Dispense" sequences can be selected in the graphic deck layout view and then dragged & dropped on the list fields in the step wizard dialog (Use Ctrl + left mouse click to drag & drop from deck to step).
+The "Aspirate" and "Dispense" Sequences can be selected in the Graphic Deck Layout View and then "Dragged and Dropped" onto the list fields in the "Step Wizard" Dialog (Use Ctrl + left mouse click to "Drag and Drop" from deck to step).

-The two windows (deck layout view and step wizard) are interactive: when a sequence in the step wizard is clicked, this sequence is highlighted in the corresponding color.
+The two windows (Deck Layout View and Step Wizard) are interactive: when a sequence in the step wizard is clicked, this sequence is highlighted in the corresponding color.
 All aspirate / pick-up sequences are shown in blue, while all dispense/eject sequences are shown in green.